 I knew that the chances of building a start-up and making it a success in Australia were small - we’re far from the funding of Silicon Valley, and even some of the greatest ideas fold for lack of capital.
 But I and my co-founder Dave Trumbull were very determined to succeed.

 Five years on, we’ve raised over $10 million and created a community of 80,000 members sharing over 1,400 cars, utes and vans, with over 9,000 trips booked each month through the platform.
 And we’re still making a loss.

 When we tell people that - whether it’s our staff, families, loyal members, or our board and shareholders - they sometimes ask why.
 Or maybe they don’t actually ask, but you can see the look of confusion / pity in their eyes.
 So I wanted to explain why we’ve chosen this path.

 Because here’s the thing I didn’t expect: at a certain point, you can choose whether to take a profit or not.
 And when profitability finally became an option, after years of hard slog, it actually felt like a cop-out.

 We’re certainly not the first to choose growth over profit - just look at Uber, Airbnb and Airtasker for examples of marketplace businesses that are burning through cash to reach ambitious growth targets.
-But what are the factors that would lead a founder, having achieved that magical break-even milestone, to choose not to run the business at a profit?
+But what are the factors that would lead a founder, having been in a position to break even, to choose not to run the business at a profit?

 It’s because when you finally reach the point where the business earns enough to cover its expenses, you’re faced with a choice: start returning profits for shareholders, or invest in growth.
 Others will make a different choice, and I’m not criticising that decision in any way.
 But when faced with this choice, I decided that I’d rather be growing a company with a world-changing impact than taking a profit.
 In fact, I would rather grow it much faster, by not only re-investing our earnings back into the business, but also raising money from investors to help us grow.